 The Basics: Location, Time, & Kids

-Due to construction at our normal meeting place, we are gathering at the chinese immersion school on haight during the summer. in the fall, we will return to new traditions Elementary school (with parking!)
+Due to an annual deep-clean at all SFUSD schools, we are gathering at the St. John's Presbyterian Church on Lake Street during August.
+In the fall, we will return to New Traditions Elementary School

-Citizens gathers on the first three Sundays of every month at the Chinese Immersion School at De Avila** (on Haight Street, between Masonic and Central Avenues).
+Citizens gathers on the first three Sundays of every month at the St. John's Presbyterian Church** (on Lake and Arguello).

 For families with children, Citi-Kids offers age-appropriate play and learning with trained volunteers in a safe, fun environment.
 Citi-Kids is a great place to make friends and learn about who Jesus is.